CodeJonesW/Wills_Blog/assets/blog-posts/building-with-cloudflare.md

 ### Environment Variables

 I was able to easily create environment variables in the Cloudflare dashboard and access them in my Workers code.
 On the Frontend I had to create a way to check the projects current domain in order to select the correct environment variables which seemed like a workaround.
 The environment variables were compiled during the build process, which meant I didn’t need to use Cloudflare Secrets for them.
-However, I might adjust this setup in the future to better secure my function API URLs.
+However, I might adjust this setup in the future to better secure my worker API URLs when called in Page functions.

 ### What I built